CoteDave/CoteDave.github.io/nlp_topic.md

 * Prepare multiple aggregations of data / time series to feed the dashboard.

 ### 3. Web Interface (Dashboard)
-* Deploy an interactive Streamlit application to explore topics, time series, COOC graph and other calcualted data using custom filters.
+* Deploy an interactive Streamlit application to explore topics, time series, COOC graph and other calculated data using custom filters.

 [Back](https://cotedave.github.io/)